eye-division/eyegallery/README.md

 You can enable basic [Google Analytics][ga] pageview tracking by including your site's tracking ID:

 * __ga_tracking_id__: The Tracking ID for your website.
 You can find it on your Google Analytics dashboard.
 If the property is set, Google Analytics will be added to the footer of each page.

+### Google reCAPTCHA Settings

+You can enable [Google reCAPTCHA][gr] for spam trapping on contact forms using CloudCannon hosting.
+Set it up on Google, then grab the site key and Secret key and add them to Cloudcannon's site settings menu options.

+* __recaptcha_site_key__: The Site key for your website.
+If the property is set, Google reCAPTCHA will be added to the contact form.

 ### Social Settings